Coin Collectors & History Buffs Can Access Free Digital Content

 Those who take advantage of the free membership offer will have access to an ever-expanding catalog of digital media including:

-The free one-year membership offer is valid only during National Coin Week, April 19-25, and is available by visiting money.org/join and using code NCW20F, or calling 800-514-2646.
+The free one-year membership offer is valid only during National Coin Week, April 19-25, and is available by visiting info.money.org/free-membership and using code NCW20F, or calling 800-514-2646.

 National Coin Week has been recognized annually since 1924, focusing attention on the historical, cultural, artistic and economic importance of money as well as the enjoyment of coin and paper money collecting.
 The 97th annual National Coin Week theme is “Remarkable Women: Catalysts of Change,” inspired by the 100th anniversary of the 19th Amendment and the many contributions of women in society and in the world of money.
 For more information about National Coin Week, visit NationalCoinWeek.org.